Pankajtanwarbanna/pankajtanwarbanna/articles/how-to-implement-whatsapp-like-end-to-end-encryption.md

 date: '2021-04-29'
 tags: ['encryption']
 draft: false
-summary: 'One of the WhatsApp key feature is end to end encryption of messages.
-In this article, we will quickly understand a simple implementation of WhatsApp like end to end message encryption.'
+summary: One of the WhatsApp key feature is end to end encryption of messages.
+In this article, we will quickly understand a simple implementation of WhatsApp like end to end message encryption.
 author: the2ndfloorguy
 ---